 It’s worth noting that many foreign specialists are recruited to help with local marketing, translation services, and business development.
 These job positions could also be filled with US workers, but businesses see an advantage in hiring local specialists that know their native language and market specifics and can be paid lower rates.
 If the same jobs were taken by US citizens, it would inevitably lead to higher prices of the company’s products and services.

 As outsourcing to less developed countries proves to be cost-effective, more and more US companies tend to outsource their services.
 Each year, the number of outsourced jobs reaches 500,000.
-Although nowadays, the capital is held by national and multinational organizations, it can be damaging to the US industry in the long run.
+Although nowadays, the capital is held by national and multinational organisations, it can be damaging to the US industry in the long run.
 The shortage of job openings, as well as talent shortage in the US, can give other nations a tech leg up on America and suppress the US economy.
 It is the fourth major threat of outsourcing to the US industry.

 Outsourcing and offshoring are natural results of globalization of the markets all over the world and intend of the companies to cut operational costs and maximize revenues.
 If people in China or India can do the same job for a much lower price than US citizens, businesses will outsource such jobs without hesitation.